tip-org/tools-paper/paper.md

 We would also like to extend the format by adding inductive predicates, as well as coinduction.

-The work on the TIP infrastructure is very much alive, we are adding more benchmarks and more functionality to the toolbox.
-These are some of the areas where TIP can be improved.

-We have boiled down our knowledge from writing the HipSpec theorem prover to the TIP modular toolbox, with the hope of making inductive theorem proving more accessible for the community, a sub field of automated reasoning that we believe has a lot of potential for continued prosperous growth beyond the recent landwinnings.
+Inductive theorem proving has seen a new lease of life recently and we believe it has potential for growth.
+With TIP we hope to encourage that growth by fostering competition between provers and providing tools.

 \AtNextBibliography{\small}
 \printbibliography